zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab6.md

 1. Select **Merge** to complete your configuration.

-## Task B. Scan Execuction Policies in Action
+## Task B. Scan Execution Policies in Action

 1. Navigate to your group.